Courtney Watson (American football): College career

 In 1999 Courtney Watson enrolled at the University of Notre Dame to play for head coach Bob Davie and the Fighting Irish.
 He was redshirted his freshman year while being converted into a linebacker.
 In 2000 Watson spent most of his time on special teams, while serving as a backup to All-American linebacker Anthony Denman.
 After Denman got drafted by the Jacksonville Jaguars in the 2001 NFL draft, Watson received the starting job for the 2001 season.
 In the season opener against Nebraska, in his first career start, he recorded 18 tackles and he was named MVP of the game.
 He ended the season second on the team in tackles (76) and tackles for loss (13).
 In 2002 Watson led the team in tackles (90) and he was tied for second on the team in tackles for loss (10) and interceptions (4).
-In his final season at Notre Dame, in 2003, he led again the team in tackles (117) and he was second on the team in tackles for loss (15).
+In his final season at Notre Dame, in 2003, he again led the team in tackles (117) and he was second on the team in tackles for loss (15).